jrtivald/EEC201-Final-Project/README.md

 ![cepstrum](img/ceps.png)

-As seen in the figure below, most of the energy of the cepstrum output is contained in the lower coefficients.
+As seen in the figure above, most of the energy of the cepstrum output is contained in the lower coefficients.
 To extract significant features, only a subset of the cepstrum coefficients is used for the MFCC output.

 ### Normalization